 The Indian Contribution to World War One

-The Birmingham Museum & Art Gallery has recently opened an exhibition, titled ‘Honouring VC Indians Soldiers in World War One‘ running until 28th January 2017.
+The Birmingham Museum & Art Gallery opened an exhibition, titled ‘Honouring VC Indians Soldiers in World War One’ which ran until 28th January 2017.

-Historical Advisor Andrew Wren spoke to the BBC Asian Network about the dedicated exhibit which unveils 11 Indian honorees of the Victoria Cross:
+Historical Advisor Andrew Wren spoke to the BBC Asian Network about the dedicated exhibit which unveiled 11 Indian honorees of the Victoria Cross:

 “It was a very important contribution.
 At the beginning of the war, the British Expeditionary Force, which was the British professional army was very small and it was only able to play an important role, but one that overstretched them in trying to stop the German advance into Belgium and France in Autumn of 1914.